shahidsa07/tv-adsync-admin/README.md

 ### 3. Run the Application

-This command will start both the Next.js application (on port 9002) and the WebSocket server (on port 9003) for you.
+This command will start the combined Next.js application and WebSocket server.

 ```bash
 npm run dev
 ```

 The application will be available at `http://localhost:9002`.
-The WebSocket server will be available at `ws://localhost:9003`.
+The WebSocket server will be available at `ws://localhost:9002/ws`.

 The initial data (TVs, groups, ads) will be seeded into your Firestore database the first time you visit one of the main pages.